-When deciding to take regulatory steps or action the Commission makes every effort to comply with its Compliance and Enforcement policy and with the Regulators’ Code.
+When deciding to take regulatory steps or action the Commission makes every effort to comply with its litigation and enforcement policy and with the Regulators’ Code.

 If your organisation is directly affected by one of our decisions relating to the use of our enforcement powers, and you think that we have got it wrong, you may ask us to carry out a review.